 EXPECTATION AND MANIPULATION

 It may appear that we are a long way off from the concept of private property.
 However, the relevance of this analysis will soon be apparent.
 Consider for a moment what one is actually doing in the process of interiorization.
 If we are right in maintaining that we "extend" our bodies to objects outside ourselves, then we must also be saying that we have gained some kind of control or mastery over those objects.
 The first place we gain control is over our own bodies.
 We come to know how the parts function.
 On a basically perceptual level, learning to do something is a process of body coordination with an object's action manifestations.
-For example, a beginning water skier is unable to control his skiis.
-He has not yet learned to coordinate certain parts of his body with the physical nature of the skiis.
-Eventually he will interiorize the skiis such that control of them will be a rather easy process.
+For example, a beginning water skier is unable to control his skis.
+He has not yet learned to coordinate certain parts of his body with the physical nature of the skis.
+Eventually he will interiorize the skis such that control of them will be a rather easy process.
 We are now able to see that control is a concept involving fundamentally a twofold function.
 The two functions are, (1) expectation, and (2) manipulation.
 Control over any object X involves knowing what it does or can do (expectation) and then being able to direct those types of actions when one desires (manipulation).
 In the very early years of life our body probably happens to us, i.e., things are going on in our body which we are aware of but which we do not control.
 Eventually, and perhaps simultaneously, we come to expect certain bodily phenomena and then to manipulate them.
 Our first stage of control, then, is over our own body.
 If the thesis of from-to knowledge and interiorization is correct, it is a simple matter of logic for one to see that the next area of control is our environment.
 Control of environment begins with bodily control of interiorized items.

 CONTROLLING ONE'S SITUATION